shankar0123/cheapcoin/README.md

         proof += 1
     return proof

-By making mining computationally expensive, PoW ensures that adding blocks requires real effort, preventing easy manipulation of the blockchain.
+⏳ Mining is computationally expensive, securing the blockchain!

 ⸻

-4. The Mining Process
+🏗️ 4.
+The Mining Process

-When a miner solves the PoW challenge, a new block is created and added to the chain.
-Mining also rewards the miner by including a special transaction in the new block.
+Miners solve the PoW challenge, creating a new block that is added to the chain.
+Mining also rewards miners by including a special transaction in the new block.

+📌 Mining API in cheapcoin:

 @app.route('/mine', methods=['GET'])
 def mine_block():